 “I don’t need them.
 It’s all charged and ready.
 I even have an extra memory card.
 I expect to take a lot of pictures.
 I need new painting subjects, and I can paint from a photo just as easily as I can a model.”
 Darcey hadn’t seen her sister this bubbly in a while, and it made her happy.

 “Ready, sissy?”
 Darcey asked, headed to lock the front door.

 “I’m more than ready!”
-Danae answered, jumping into the passenger seat.
+Danae answered and jumped into the passenger seat.

 They drove to the same lake where Travis and Charlotte, and Christopher and Cade had spent their afternoon years ago on that late summer day.
-Danae picked some wildflowers from the field on the way to the lake and placed them around the blanket that Darcey had laid on the ground.
-The birds were singing their morning songs, and frogs croaked from the creek that fed into the lake.
+Danae picked some wildflowers to place around the blanket.
+The birds sang their morning songs, and frogs croaked from the creek that fed into the lake.
 There was a large shade tree that hung over part of the lake, with a tire swing hitched to it.
 There was no noise, no clatter, no books or studying.
 It was just the twins and the tranquil sounds of nature.
 Darcey placed the fishing poles on the ground near the blanket and opened Clint’s tackle box.

-Danae just laid back on her elbows, staring at the clouds.
+Danae just laid back on her elbows and stared at the clouds.
 “I wonder how many stars are out here at night?” she thought out loud.
 “It’s so peaceful.”

 “I’d love to come here and find out sometime.”
 Darcey picked through the tackle box, looking for a lure.
 “I wonder what’s biting in that lake.
 I see something jumping.”

 “Probably bass, maybe some perch, trout, catfish,” Danae supposed.
 “What kind of goodies are in that box?”